-In the duplicate variant that is used in most French tournaments, he has been playing perfectly the main (elite) and blitz portions of the French championships since 2017, finding the best moves in seconds with unheard-of ease and consistency.
+In the duplicate variant that is used in most francophone tournaments, he has been playing perfectly the main (elite) and blitz portions of the world championships since 2017, finding the best moves in seconds with unheard-of ease and consistency.
 Nigel finished 2nd in the main duplicate tournament in 2015 because of a five points penalty he got for messing up the encoding of one of his plays.
 He finished 3rd in 2016 because he missed a nine letters bingo in the first of the seven games; that’s the last move out of more than 800 that he missed in individual duplicate tournaments.
 In more than 40 years, only one other player, Antonin Michel (by far the most accomplished French player), has played the main (in 2013) or blitz (in 2014) portion perfectly.
 Antonin is the only other player to have won the main, blitz and doubles portions of the world championships in the same year (2005); Nigel has done that in 2017, 2018 and 2019 and in 2018 he also won the classical portion of the championships, a performance that could be compared to completing a Golden Slam in tennis.
 Remember that he did this without speaking French and by memorizing the tens of thousands of words in a matter of months; all of the top French players, some of which have been training hard for more than 30 years, are left completely outshone.
 In a sense, Nigel has shown that the duplicate variant, which removes the luck factor but also takes away all strategy, is too simple for him.
 As a consequence, more and more top French players are starting to compete in the classical world championship, where they now think they stand the best chances to win.

 Somewhat surprisingly, since he plays perfectly in the duplicate variant, Nigel’s level of play in the classical format is even more ahead of everyone else.
 On this site, you will find, for English and French dictionaries, hundreds of exhaustive analyses of Nigel’s endgames that we found from different sources.
 Endgames are situations where there is no tile left in the bag and these situations are well-suited to judge the strength of a player, since they are deterministic and have definitive solutions.
 We invite you to try and solve these endgames by yourself.
 Doing so, our hope is that you will better understand the complexity of it all and that you will appreciate the beauty of Nigel’s numerous masterpieces.